 KET's Engineering Service unit oversees the delivery of KET programs and other services.
 It operates and maintains a landbased broadcast network of 16 digital transmitters and three translators capable of delivering multiple channels of content and data into all parts of the state.
+This network is the largest public television network in the United States, second in the world to NHK (Japan Broadcasting Corporation).
 The Engineering Service unit operates all technical equipment to specifications mandated by the Federal Communications Commission.